SoftwareSandbox/coderetreat-kotlin/dittle.md

 ⚅ . . . . . ⚅
 ⚅ . . . . . ⚅
 ```
-Right rolls, then jumps (when jumping, the die does not roll)
+Right tilts, then jumps (when jumping, the die does not tilt)
 ```
 ⚅ . . . . . ⚅
 . ⚁ ⚀ . . . .